Coastkeeper Garden Hours

 Urban landscapes contribute significantly to coastal pollution mainly through inappropriate gardening practices such as overwatering, poor run-off management, and overuse of pesticides and fertilizers.
 The California Friendly® and native plants featured at the Coastkeeper Garden will require less water, fertilizers, and herbicides than typical landscaping choices.

-The Coastkeeper Garden highlights new and improved technologies such as ET controllers, drip irrigation, alternative turf, and reservoir style patio containers that decrease water use.
+The Coastkeeper Garden highlights new and improved technologies such as ET controllers, drip irrigation, and alternative turf.

 Our vision is that Garden visitors will adopt a new gardening culture.

 Other Garden features include:

 - Snackable garden

 Coastkeeper Garden teaches community members about the importance of individual stewardship in protecting our natural resources.
 Activities range from field trips for school children to college research projects, drought tolerant landscape demonstrations, and topical workshops.